b3z/reventlou/Readme.md

 Ideas to come:

 * full markdown support
-  * for people who want to work on this - I already habe the regex for most of the elements.
+  * for people who want to work on this - I already have the regex for most of the elements.
 So it will be an easy task.
 * tagging - need to differentiate
 * fuzzy searching
 * suggestion on typing